The Top Four Reasons Why Customer Experiences are Suffering

 And What You Can Do About It

 You’ve probably heard about or had a bad experience with a company lately.
-People are increasingly frustrated with companies, and the folks on the front lines bear the brunt of this dissatisfaction.
+Customer experiences are suffering, and people are increasingly frustrated with companies.
+The folks on the front lines bear the brunt of this dissatisfaction.

 According to the Salesforce State of Marketing report, 84% of people say the customer experience is just as important as the product or service provided.
 And 33% of customers will walk away from a brand they love, while 76% have switched to a competitor after just one bad experience.